Members Capital Advisors Inc. Sells 82 Shares of McDonald’s Co. (NYSE:MCD)

-Members Capital Advisors Inc. decreased its stake in shares of McDonald’s Co.
-(NYSE:MCD – Free Report) by 7.9% during the 3rd quarter, according to the company in its most recent filing with the SEC.
-The firm owned 954 shares of the fast-food giant’s stock after selling 82 shares during the quarter.
-Members Capital Advisors Inc.’s holdings in McDonald’s were worth $251,000 as of its most recent filing with the SEC.
+Members Capital Advisors Inc. lowered its holdings in shares of McDonald’s Co.
+(NYSE:MCD – Free Report) by 7.9% during the third quarter, according to its most recent filing with the Securities and Exchange Commission.
+The institutional investor owned 954 shares of the fast-food giant’s stock after selling 82 shares during the quarter.
+Members Capital Advisors Inc.’s holdings in McDonald’s were worth $251,000 as of its most recent filing with the Securities and Exchange Commission.

 McDonald's Corporation operates and franchises McDonald's restaurants in the United States and internationally.
 The company's restaurants offer hamburgers and cheeseburgers, chicken sandwiches and nuggets, fries, salads, shakes, frozen desserts, sundaes, soft serve cones, bakery items, soft drinks, coffee, and beverages and other beverages, as well as breakfast menu, including muffins, Sausages, biscuit and bagel sandwiches, oatmeal, hash browns, breakfast burritos and hotcakes.